 The most common cause of hypoparathyroidism is damage to or removal of the parathyroid glands due to neck surgery.
-Hypoparathyroidism can also be caused by autoimmunity and can occur in association with a number of different underlying disorders such as autoimmune polyglandular failure.
+Hypoparathyroidism can also be caused by autoimmunity and can occur in association with a number of different underlying disorders such as autoimmune polyglandular syndrome type 1 (APS-1).
 Familial isolated hypoparathyroidism is caused by mutations to one of several different genes.

-The symptoms of hypoparathyroidism are predominantly due to low levels of calcium in the blood which leads to a variety of symptoms including fatigue, muscle weakness, twitching and cramping spasms of the hands, feet, arms, or face (tetany).
-The onset of symptoms in cases of congenital hypoparathyroidism is usually during early childhood, but can occur anywhere from birth to adulthood.
+The symptoms of hypoparathyroidism are predominantly due to low levels of calcium in the blood which leads to a variety of symptoms including fatigue, muscle weakness, twitching and cramping of the extremities, or spasms of the hands, feet, arms, or face (tetany).
+The onset of symptoms in cases of congenital hypoparathyroidism is usually during early childhood, but can occur any time from birth to adulthood.
 In some cases, seizures during infancy or childhood may be the first presenting sign.

 Chronic hypoparathyroidism in childhood may affect the teeth including the underdevelopment of the hard outer layer of the teeth (enamel hypoplasia).
 Sudden, muscular spasms affecting the larynx (laryngospasm) causes closure of the upper end of the trachea and prevents air form reaching the lungs.
 Affected individuals may develop calcium deposits (calcifications) in the brain or the kidneys (nephrocalcinosis).
+Fluctuations in serum calcium lead to neuromuscular irritability which may result in numbness, tingling, and cramping of the extremities or seizures.
 Chronic hypoparathyroidism may also lead stone formation in the kidney or collecting ducts (nephrolithiasis).

 Familial isolated hypoparathyroidism is caused by mutations to one of several different genes.
 These genetic mutations can be inherited as an autosomal dominant, autosomal recessive or X-linked recessive trait.

-Parathyroid hormone (PTH) is manufactured by the four parathyroid glands.
+Parathyroid hormone (PTH) is produced and secreted by the four parathyroid glands that surround the thyroid gland in the neck.
 PTH is cleaved from a precursor peptide, pre-pro PTH, to an 84-amino acid single-chain peptide hormone (PTH 1-84), which is stored in the parathyroid glands' secretory granules.
 The calcium-sensing receptor (CaSR) is a structure on parathyroid cells that responds to low or declining blood calcium levels, which leads to the release of PTH 1-84.